Growing Cucumbers in Your Garden for Pickling and Fresh Eating

 Another problem some encounter when growing cucumbers is a lack of fruit.
 If your cucumber plant doesn’t actually grow cucumbers, it’s not likely due to disease.

-Cucumbers won’t ripen further once they’re picked, so it’s important to get your timing right.
+Cucumbers won’t ripen further once they’re picked, so it’s important to get your timing right for best flavor.
+Depending on the variety, they take 50-70 days to produce their first fruit.

 • Slicing cucumbers should be harvested when they measure between six and eight inches long.